slon1024/naive_bayes_classifier/README.md

 We have a total of n names.
 And we need to take part names to learn, and another part, in order to test the effectiveness (how well we define - classify).
 Example.
 We can divide a list of names by half.
 The first part of training - a training set, and the second part of the test - a test set.
 Intuitively, it is not clear exactly why on half?
 Let us conduct experimentation and look at the charts that we succeed.

+### In order to be sure, I performed 200 times (from my point of view, it is sufficient for this task).
+A set of names in each of experiment were mixed.

+## The testing set includes of all the names
+In other words, a set of training set (in this case, we increase it) and test set constant (full list of names.)

+The x-axis, are **experiments** (200 pieces), y-axis y - **accuracy** (ie how many replies from all were correct.
+The ideal - 100%).

 ### train_set.length == 1
 ![1](https://raw.github.com/slon1024/naive_bayes_classifier/master/chart/test_to0_all.png)